-- With [▶2: Image jump w/ △], you can display only images with a specific rating. - With [►2: Slide show], you can play back only images with a specific rating. - With Digital Photo Professional (provided software, p.366), you can select only images with a specific rating (still photos only). - With Windows 7 or Windows Vista, etc., you can see each file's rating as part of the file information display or in the provided image viewer (still photos only).
+- With [►2: Image jump w/ △], you can display only images with a specific rating. - With [►2: Slide show], you can play back only images with a specific rating. - With Digital Photo Professional (provided software, p.366), you can select only images with a specific rating (still photos only). - With Windows 8.1, Windows 8, or Windows 7, etc., you can see each file's rating as part of the file information display or in the provided image viewer (still photos only).

-Q Quick Control for Playback
+Quick Control for Playback

-During single-image display, you can press the < ( > button to set any of the following: [o_m: Protect images, (a): Rotate image, ★: Rating,
+During single-image display, you can press the < > button to set any of the following: [o_m: Protect images, 2: Rotate image, ★: Rating,